everx-labs/samples/cpp/README.md

 Later we will use `<RawAddress>` of the contract.
 Note that `--genkey` (or `--setkey`) is mandatory, it generates a key file which is used for every interaction with the contract made by an offchain application.
 TVM supports unauthorized external (i.e. from outside of the blockchain) method calls, but C++ currently doesn't.

 2. Prepare the account
 The contract is going to store its code and data in the blockchain, but it costs money.
 So we must transfer some coins to the future contract address before deploying the contract.
-Some of the ways to get test coins are covered in **Getting test grams**.
+Some of the ways to get test coins are covered in **Getting test coins**.

 3. Deploy the contract
 ```